work-shop/the-avenue-concept-website/wp-content/plugins/wp-meta-seo/readme.txt

 * Check: Wrong image resizing
 * Check: Image meta title or alt
 * Check the Page builders content (Text, HTML, Heading content):
-Visual composer, DIVI Builder, Beaver Builder, ACF, Site Origine, Themify builder, Live composer, Elementor
+Gutenberg, Visual composer, DIVI Builder, Beaver Builder, ACF, Site Origine, Themify builder, Live composer, Elementor

-= 404 and redirect manager =
+## 404 and redirect manager

-404 errors are really bad for user experience and for your backlinks, Google hates it too: this is something that has to be fixed to improve your SEO.
+404 errors are bad for user experience and for your backlinks, Google hates it too: this is something that has to be fixed to improve your SEO.
 The redirect manager will help you to fix all types of 404 errors you can encounter on your website.

 * Index all 404 errors from external source (external websites)